 What are the major religions?

-More than half (54 percent) of Dutch people aged 15 years and over do not consider themselves part of an ideological group.
-In 2019, 20 percent of the Dutch population belonged to the Catholic Church, 15 percent were Protestant, 5 percent Muslim and 6 percent belonged to another religious group.
+More than half (55 percent) of Dutch people aged 15 years and over are not religious.
+In 2020, 20 percent of the Dutch population belonged to the Catholic Church, 14 percent were Protestant, 5 percent Muslim and 5 percent belonged to another religious group.
 Religious involvement has continued to decline in recent years.
 In 2017, for the first time more than half of the Dutch population aged 15 years and over did not belong to a religious or ideological group.

-The proportion of Dutch people aged 15 and over who regularly attend religious services continued to fall further.
-In 2012, 17 percent of people aged 15 and over still attended a service regularly; this dropped further to 14 percent in 2019.
+The proportion of Dutch people aged 15 and over who regularly attend a religious service has also continued to decline.
+In 2012, 17 percent of people aged 15 and over still attended a service regularly; this dropped to 13 percent in 2020.

-In 2019, almost 9 percent of Dutch people who regularly attended a service did so weekly, 3 percent several times a month and 2 percent once a month.
-More than 6 percent went less than once a month, 80 percent rarely or never attended a service.
+In 2020, 8 percent of Dutch people who regularly attended a service did so weekly, 3 percent several times a month and 2 percent once a month.
+Five percent went less than once a month, 82 percent rarely or never attended a service.

-The frequency of attendance varies greatly depending on the denomination.
+The frequency of church or mosque attendance varies greatly depending on the denomination.
 Of the most common denominations in the Netherlands, Catholics go to church the least often.
-In 2019, 14 percent regularly attended a religious gathering.
-Among Protestants this is considerably higher at 50 percent.
+In 2020, 13 percent regularly attended a religious gathering.
+Among Protestants this was considerably higher at 50 percent.
 Among Muslims, 35 percent visit a mosque at least once a month.
 Among those belonging to a different denomination or ideological group, 1 out of every 3 attends a service on a regular basis.

-The Dutch are divided about the existence of God.
-For example, 1 in 3 says they do not believe in God, while a quarter firmly believes in the existence of God.
+The Dutch are divided about the existence of a God.
+For example, 1 in 3 (33 percent) say they do not believe in God, while nearly one-quarter (24 percent) firmly believe in the existence of God.
 The rest indicate that they do not know or are unsure.
-For example, 15 percent say they do not know if there is a God, 6 percent sometimes believe in God and sometimes not, and 7 percent say they believe in God but still have doubts.
+For example, 15 percent say they do not know if there is a God, 6 percent sometimes believe in God and sometimes not, and 8 percent say they believe in God but still have doubts.

 but I do believe in a higher power